Palisades Village: Grand opening

-2019- present
+2019 - 2024

 On August 15, 2019 Amazon Studios organized an event at Palisades Village to promote their series The Marvelous Mrs. Maisel.
 Businesses in the village offered promotional items for "1959 prices" for one day only until they ran out of supply.
-Promotions included 51-cent movie tickets that Bay Theatre by Cineopolis was giving away.
-Most showings were said to have been taken by 12:30 p.m., although at 5 p.m., there were said to still be several tickets left for a 10:30 p.m. showing of “The Farewell.”
-See's Candy offered 1-pound boxes of candy for only $1.50, and by 11:30, all 250 boxes for sale as part of the event sold out.
-Gornick and Drucker offered $3 haircuts, people were already being scheduled into the afternoon at 10:15 in the morning.
-About 72 men were said to have received the discounted haircuts.
 Hank's sold Reuben sandwiches for $0.85 each, and McConnell's ice cream shop sold a single scoop of ice cream for $0.25.

+2025 fire and closure

+In January 2025, the Palisades Fire destroyed much of downtown.
+Palisades Village itself was not damaged, but closed; in May 2025, it was announced that it was expected to reopen in summer 2026 after extensive repairs and renovations to the center and the surrounding buildings.
+Elyse Walker announced that she would relocate her flagship elysewalker store there.